I know what you're thinking. "Really? Another SEO myths post?"

 6. Keyword density is important

-My thoughts: Most of these can help your SEO (not Adwords or keyword density), but those who think that they are the key to successful SEO have a strong case of myopia.
+My thoughts: Most of these can help your SEO (not Google Ads or keyword density), but those who think that they are the key to successful SEO have a strong case of myopia.
 Most of these have only limited impact in isolation.
 Yes, that includes link building and fresh content.

 I would say the biggest myth in SEO is that SEO is about ranking sites.